 If you have an off-payroll worker, you do not need to deduct student or postgraduate loans.

 Stopping a student or postgraduate loan

-If you need to stop a student or postgraduate loan deduction, go to the employee details under tax settings - select which no to remove the student loan or choose no to postgraduate loan.
+If you need to stop a student or postgraduate loan deduction, go to the employee details and edit tax settings - select No to remove the student loan or choose No to remove postgraduate loan.
 Shape will stop calculating from the next pay period.